-- Units, Frequency, & Duration: Single event, no applicable frequency. - Criteria for Subsequent Requests: Unsuccessful initial procedure or recurrence of arrhythmia. - Recommended Clinical Approach: - Cardiac ablation for atrial fibrillation: Catheter ablation is a procedural approach to rhythm control for atrial fibrillation.
-As atrial fibrillation can become refractory to medication over time, ablation is often recommended for symptomatic patients who have become refractory to or intolerant of medical therapy.
-Ablation, at minimum, entails the isolation of tissue around pulmonary vein ostia using radiofrequency or cryothermal energy.
-Approach an ablation strategy with a realistic risk-benefit analysis of outcomes.
-Ablation of atrial fibrillation is a higher-risk proposition for a patient who is unable to be treated with anticoagulant therapy before, during, and after the ablation. - o For AV node ablation: AV nodal ablation in the context of atrial fibrillation is a palliative treatment for persistent or permanent atrial fibrillation, which is symptomatic, has failed rhythm and rate control, and may be causing tachyarrhythmia-induced heart failure.
+- Units, Frequency, & Duration: Single event, no applicable frequency. - Criteria for Subsequent Requests: Unsuccessful initial procedure or recurrence of arrhythmia. - Recommended Clinical Approach: - Cardiac ablation for atrial fibrillation (AF): Catheter ablation is a procedural approach to rhythm control for atrial fibrillation.
+As atrial fibrillation can become refractory to medication over time, ablation is often recommended for symptomatic patients who have become refractory to or intolerant of medical therapy or as a first-line therapy in selected patients.
+Ablation, at minimum, entails the isolation of tissue around pulmonary vein ostia using standard techniques such as radiofrequency or cryothermal energy or newer techniques such as pulsed field ablation (PFA).
+The approach to an ablation strategy should include a realistic risk-benefit analysis of outcomes.
+Ablation of atrial fibrillation is a higher-risk proposition for a patient who is unable to be treated with anticoagulant therapy before, during, and after the ablation. - For AV node ablation: AV nodal ablation in the context of atrial fibrillation is a palliative treatment for persistent or permanent atrial fibrillation, which is symptomatic, has failed rhythm and rate control, and may be causing tachyarrhythmia-induced heart failure.
 This procedure must be performed in patients with a pre-existing pacemaker or patients for whom a pacemaker implant is planned during the same procedure.
-AV node ablation is not considered a first-line treatment for rate control of atrial fibrillation.1-3 AV nodal ablation is a palliative treatment performed and has distinct indications separate from other therapeutic cardiac ablations. - Cardiac ablation for atrial flutter: Catheter ablation is a procedural approach to rhythm control for atrial flutter.
+AV node ablation is not considered a first-line treatment for rate control of atrial fibrillation.1-3 AV nodal ablation is a palliative treatment performed and has distinct indications separate from other therapeutic cardiac ablations. - Cardiac ablation for atrial flutter (AFI): Catheter ablation is a procedural approach to rhythm control for atrial flutter.
 As atrial flutter is often symptomatic and can be a trigger for atrial fibrillation, ablation is often recommended for patients who have become refractory to medical therapy.
 Ablation of typical flutter at minimum entails isolation of tissue involved in the macroreentrant circuit rotating around the tricuspid annulus, using radiofrequency or cryothermal energy.
-Alternatively, an atrial flutter circuit created by a past cardiac surgical scar can be identified using available mapping techniques, and an ablation line can be drawn through this circuit to disrupt continuity.
-Scar-mediated atrial flutter circuits can be located in either the right or left atrium, traverse across chambers, and be multiple in number.
-There are very few factors that make ablation of atrial flutter inappropriate.
+Alternatively, an atrial flutter circuit created by a past cardiac surgical scar can be identified using available mapping techniques, and an ablation line can be drawn through this circuit to disrupt continuity.4 Scar-mediated atrial flutter circuits can be located in either the right or left atrium, traverse across chambers, and be multiple in number.5 There are very few factors that make ablation of atrial flutter inappropriate.
 The ablation of typical atrial flutter is low risk and is a relatively straightforward procedure.
 Scar-mediated flutter ablations can be much more complex anatomically but still have good success rates with catheter ablation.

-- Cardiac ablation for SVT: Catheter ablation is an acceptable first-line therapy for the treatment of SVT.
+- Cardiac ablation for supraventricular tachycardia (SVT): Catheter ablation is an acceptable first-line therapy for the treatment of SVT.
 Catheter ablation can be used before any medication because of its high success and low complication rate.
 Arrhythmia substrate can be approached using radiofrequency or cryothermal energy, depending on location.
-Cryoablation has dramatically reduced the probability of inadvertent AV block during ablation procedures. - Cardiac ablation for ventricular arrhythmias: Catheter ablation of ventricular arrhythmias is a common approach to treatment, especially when the mechanism is refractory to antiarrhythmic therapy.
+Cryoablation has dramatically reduced the probability of inadvertent AV block during ablation procedures.6 - Cardiac ablation for ventricular arrhythmias: Catheter ablation of ventricular arrhythmias is a common approach to treatment, especially when the mechanism is refractory to antiarrhythmic therapy.
 VT can be due to a reentrant mechanism (often related to a scar-mediated circuit) or a focal area of excitability.
-PVCs with a high-frequency burden on monitoring are often the cause of diminished ventricular function, which can be reversed with catheter ablation.
-In certain forms of VT, an epicardial substrate can be identified.
-This often requires the insertion of a mapping/ablation catheter from a subxiphoid approach to access the area where the arrhythmia originates. - Exclusions: None.
+PVCs with a high-frequency burden on monitoring are often the cause of diminished ventricular function, which can be reversed with catheter ablation.^{7,8} In certain forms of VT, an epicardial substrate can be identified.
+This often requires the insertion of a mapping/ablation catheter from a subxiphoid approach to access the area where the arrhythmia originates.9 - Exclusions: None.